squamtech/squamtech.github.io/README.md

 We aim to meet monthly and propose to follow the rough schedule below:
 * One month we host a talk followed by networking and social discourse
-* One month we host lightning talks
+* One month we host lightning talks followed by social discourse
-* One month we host a social event for networking and getting to know one another.
+* One month we host a social event for freeform discussions and getting to know one another.

 ## Where?